KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

         Data visualization types on a map

 Below, we will see an example of a map created by using a topojson file and choroplet as the visualization type.
-The topojson file was initially used to create a layer under the *CATALOGS>Layers* menu item and will be added as a layer to the map widget.
+The topojson file was previously created under the *CATALOGS>Layers* menu item and will be added as a layer to the map widget.
-Once added, it is enough to set the visualization criteria as shown in the figure below.
+Furtherly the figure below shows also the definition of the *Data Connection* as *Join*.

 .. figure:: media/image111.png